Scheduler

 What impacts scheduler’s performance

-Those two tasks are executed in parallel by the scheduler and run independently of each other in different processes.
+The Scheduler is responsible for continuously scheduling tasks for execution.
 In order to fine-tune your scheduler, you need to include a number of factors:

 • The kind of deployment you have

-• how much memory you have for your processing
+• how much memory you have available

 • how much CPU you have available